Cillian Murphy: 2006–2012: Further theatre and film roles

-2011–present: Further acclaim, Peaky Blinders, and A Quiet Place Part II

 In 2011, Murphy performed in the stage monodrama Misterman, written and directed by Enda Walsh, with whom he had previously worked on Disco Pigs.
 The production was initially staged in Galway and was taken to St. Ann's Warehouse in Brooklyn, New York.
 Murphy said of the role, "The live nature of it makes it so dangerous.
-You're only there because of the good will of the audience, and that's compounded by its being a one-man show."
+You're only there because of the goodwill of the audience, and that's compounded by its being a one-man show."
 His performance earned critical acclaim, garnering Irish Times Theatre Award and a Drama Desk Award.
 Sarah Lyall of the International Herald Tribune described Murphy's character Thomas Magill to be a "complicated mixture of sympathetic and not nice at all – deeply wounded, but with a dangerous, skewed moral code", praising his ability to mimic wickedly.
-Lyall noted Murphy's "unusual ability to create and inhabit creepy yet fascinating characters from the big screen to the small stage in the intense one-man show Misterman", and documented that on one evening the "theater was flooded, not with applause but with silence", eventually culminating in a standing ovation at his powerful performance.
+Lyall noted Murphy's "unusual ability to create and inhabit creepy yet fascinating characters from the big screen to the small stage in the intense one-man show Misterman", and documented that on one evening the "theatre was flooded, not with applause but with silence", eventually culminating in a standing ovation at his powerful performance.
 He played the lead in the British horror film Retreat (2011), which had a limited release.
 He also appeared in the science fiction film In Time (2011), starring Justin Timberlake and Amanda Seyfried, which was poorly reviewed.

 Murphy starred in Red Lights (2012) with Robert De Niro and Sigourney Weaver.
 He played Tom Buckley, the assistant to Weaver's character who is a paranormal investigator.
 Murphy considered working with De Niro to have been one of the most intimidating moments in his career.
 He remarked: "My first scene when I come to visit him my character is supposed to be terrified and intimidated.
 There was no acting involved.
 The man has presence.
 You can't act presence.
 I'll never have that.
 Watching him use it... when you put a camera on it, it just becomes something else."
 The film was panned by critics and under-performed at the box office.
 Murphy went on to reprise his role as the Scarecrow for the third time in The Dark Knight Rises (2012), and had a supporting role as Mike in the British independent film Broken (2012).
 His performance earned him a British Independent Film Award for Best Supporting Actor nomination.